 Development of a Diverse and Competent Food Safety Compliance Workforce to Enhance Trust in a Secure Food System

-Food Safety ConnectED is a USDA-funded initiative led by five academic institutions (NC State University, The Ohio State University, University of Delaware, George Washington University) and the International Food Protection Training Institute (IFPTI).
+Food Safety ConnectED is a USDA-funded initiative led by five academic institutions (NC State University, The Ohio State University, University of Delaware, George Washington University, and Tuskegee University) and the International Food Protection Training Institute (IFPTI).
 The project focuses on:

 • Developing a lower-level curriculum introducing undergraduate students to careers in regulatory, industry, and certification sectors